An early start as it gets hot where you are going. This is going to be fairly strenuous and it is important that everyone has enough water with them.

 The Great and Majestic Necropolis of Millions of Years of the Pharaoh, better known as the Valley of the Kings is one of the highlights of anyone’s visit to the Two Lands.
-With the Luxor Pass we can go in any tombs that are open at no extra cost.
+With the Luxor Pass you can go in any tombs that are open at no extra cost.

-After lunch, we shall head back up the Valley of the Kings road, but take the turn off into the Western Valley to see the tomb of Ay, and also, possibly, the current excavations happening under the watchful eye of Dr Zahi Hawass.
+Then you will head back up the Valley of the Kings road, but take the turn off into the Western Valley to see the tomb of Ay, and also, possibly, the current excavations happening under the watchful eye of Dr Zahi Hawass.